slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 ```

 Every time `on_event` was invoked, the module resolved the callback from the watch identifier and invoked it.
-This is fine as initial approach, but we soon hit a problem: porting all the existing Kubernetes client and runtime code from `async`/`await` to the more _primitive_ callbacks could have caused a lot of issues, making the fork too much divergent from the upstream code.
+This was fine as an initial approach, but we soon hit a problem: Porting all of the existing Kubernetes client and runtime code from `async`/`await` to the more _primitive_ callbacks could have caused a lot of issues, making the fork diverge too much from the upstream code.

 ### How `async`/`await` works

-Here's for you a little refresh on `async`/`await` from [Asynchronous Programming in Rust book](https://rust-lang.github.io/async-book/01_getting_started/04_async_await_primer.html):
+Here's a little refresh on `async`/`await` from [Asynchronous Programming in Rust book](https://rust-lang.github.io/async-book/01_getting_started/04_async_await_primer.html):

 {% cq %}
 async/.await is Rust's built-in tool for writing asynchronous functions that look like synchronous code. async transforms a block of code into a state machine that implements a trait called Future.
 Whereas calling a blocking function in a synchronous method would block the whole thread, blocked Futures will yield control of the thread, allowing other Futures to run._
 {% endcq %}

-Although there are a lot of details about how Rust implements the `async`/`await` feature, I'm gonna try to summarize the concepts we need for this post:
+Although there are a lot of details about how Rust implements the `async`/`await` feature, these are the relevant concepts for this post:

 * `Future` is the type that represents an asynchronous result, e.g. `async fn` returns a `Future`.
 You can wait for the result of a `Future` using `.await`.
 * `Stream` is the same as `Future`, but it returns several elements before `None`, which notifies the end of the stream.